SeanKilleen/seankilleen.github.io/_posts/2020-06-08-how-to-move-azure-resources-into-another-azure-ad.md

 * Transferred the resources from the transfer subscription into the client's subscription
 * Deleted the transfer subscription
 * Checked Azure DevOps to make sure things still ran correctly
+* Needed to switch the subscription in the DevOps releases to authorize the new subscription and select the now-transferred app service.
 * Set up the alerts again